KhaledAlaa643/KhaledAlaa643/README.md

-### Hi there, I'm Khaled Alaa! 👋

-Certainly!
-Here's an updated version of the description that includes the two projects you mentioned:

 👋 Hello, there!
-I'm Khaled Alaa, a passionate software engineer based in Cairo, Egypt. 💻
+I'm Khaled Alaa, a passionate software engineer based in Cairo, Egypt.

 ✨ Graduated from ITI, I hold a certification in Full Stack Web Development using Laravel and Angular. 🚀